-For the second year in a row, property management survey respondents (39%) identified growth as the top objective for the second year in a row.
+For the second year in a row, property management survey respondents (39%) identified growth as the top objective.
 The property management industry is expected to continue to push for high growth in the coming years with an estimated 12.5 million new households being built over the next decade.

 When considering growth, most companies are focused on scaling first.
-Reducing or eliminating headcount and manual tasks in exchange for improved efficiency and cost savings gives property management companies more flexibility when executing growth strategies.
+Reducing manual tasks in exchange for improved efficiency and cost savings gives property management companies more flexibility when executing growth strategies.
 The only way to truly save time, money, and resources is to automate as much as possible.

 According to PayStream Advisors, however, most companies are hesitant to implement AP automation for a few reasons, namely lack of budget, current processes work, and lack of understanding the currently available solutions.
 Smaller organizations fear that given the number of invoices, there will be little or no ROI from implementing an AP or payment automation solution.
 Financially speaking, most residential property management’s annual gross revenue is less than $249,000, which makes a case for new technology and resources challenging to sell to leaders.

 With manual processes, organizations have to choose which avenue for growth is best for business.
 With AP and payment automation solutions, organizations have the opportunity to reach their full potential with streamlined processes.
 Most property managers plan to grow by acquiring more properties, referrals, and leads.
 But property management associations are failing their business if they’re wasting money on processes that could be used to support resources for smarter, faster growth strategies.